Electronic design automation: Defunct

-Note: EEsof should likely be on this list, but it does not have a market cap as it is the EDA division of Keysight.

 Acquisitions

 Many EDA companies acquire small companies with software or other technology that can be adapted to their core business.
 Most of the market leaders are amalgamations of many smaller companies and this trend is helped by the tendency of software companies to design tools as accessories that fit naturally into a larger vendor's suite of programs on digital circuitry; many new tools incorporate analog design and mixed systems.
 This is happening due to a trend to place entire electronic systems on a single chip.